MahiAlJawad/iOS-Projects/README.md

 # About This Repository

-This contains iOS Projects I've done in my free time for practicing and sharpen my skill more in different iOS technologies and development features.
+This contains iOS Projects I've done in my free time for practicing and keeping myself up to date in iOS Development Platform by sharpening my skills.